 The night before the procedure

-- Do not give ANY food to your pet after 8pm.
+- Give your pet their food around 8pm and then DO NOT give ANY food to your pet after 9pm.
 (This includes treats and milk).

 - Water may be left down overnight, but should be removed first thing in the morning.

 - Cats should be kept in overnight and provided with a litter tray.

 The morning of the procedure

 - Do not feed ANYTHING this morning.
 This is to reduce the possibility of vomiting whilst under anaesthetic.

 - Take your dog out on a lead to give them the opportunity to go to toilet.

 - Make sure they are clean and dry prior to admission.
 This can help prevent wound infections.